 "All price and budget proposals should be prepared in accordance with The City of New York's Health and Human Service Cost Policies and Procedures Manual (Cost Manual).
 For the purpose of responding to this solicitation, proposers may budget up to an Accepted Indirect Cost Rate or use the 10% de minimis Indirect Cost Rate."

 Please contact the solicitation's issuing agency with questions about content included in the RFP or your organization's proposal.

 Need help or have a question about PASSPort?
 Submit an inquiry to the MOCS Service Desk!

 New York City was the first big city in the country to make this investment.
-Today, providers can receive an Accepted Indirect Cost Rate from the City of New York based on a 10% De Minimis policy, a Federal Negotiated Indirect Cost Rate Agreement (NICRA) or an Independent Accountant’s Report that validates an ICR greater than 10%.
+Today, providers can receive an Accepted ICR from the City of New York based on a 10% De Minimis policy, a federal NICRA, or an Independent Accountant's Report that validates an ICR greater than 10%.
 Details can be found in the Cost Manual.